daveprowse/vac-live/lab-06/06-instructions.md

 That was considered a "use" of the token.
 So now, in the results you should see it says: num_uses = 2.
 We only have two uses left.

-> Note: Using the VAULT_TOKEN value is one way of running Vault commands (lookup, read, ???
-Can you lookup information by accessor ID individually?write, etc...) as a particular token.

 Run the same command three more times.
 It should work for the first two (with the num_uses value decrementing by 1 each time).
 But the third time should fail and show a permission denied error.
 That is because we hit our use limit and the token has been revoked.

 You can prove this by typing the following command: